 Can Tooth Sensitivity be Prevented?

-And we want to give you just one more important reminder to use fluoride toothpaste!
-Thankfully, our toothpaste here at Twice has both fluoride and potassium nitrate to give you cavity protection and sensitivity relief with twice the active ingredients and twice the protection, without any of the unnecessary ingredients you simply don't need but will find in a lot of popular toothpaste brands.
+And we want to give you just one more important reminder to use fluoride toothpaste.
+Our Twice fluoride toothpaste has both fluoride and potassium nitrate to give you cavity protection and sensitivity relief.

 When To See a Doctor

 It may be time to see a doctor if you experience any of the following symptoms related to sensitivity:

 - Intense, throbbing or sharp pain that lasts for longer than 48 hours